 Emphasis of essay abstracts on pedagogical issues

 Since volumes in the Approaches series are dedicated to teaching, the abstracts should center on pedagogical issues.
-Not every essay needs to focus on practical classroom techniques, but whatever subject is covered in an essay, the essay should make explicit how it will apply to the needs of teachers in preparing and teaching classes and of students in learning.
-Typical pedagogical topics include how to shape a syllabus or unit on the volume’s subject; ways to engage students in difficult or unfamiliar materials; helping students gain necessary background and context for the volume's subject; classroom techniques; addressing the needs of different kinds of students in different kinds of institutions; and (if applicable) teaching the volume’s text(s) in translation.
+Not every essay needs to focus on practical classroom techniques, but whatever subject is covered in an essay, the essay should make explicit how it will apply to the needs of teachers in preparing and teaching classes and the needs of students in learning.
+Typical pedagogical topics include how to shape a syllabus or unit on the volume’s subject, ways to engage students in difficult or unfamiliar materials, helping students gain necessary background and context for the volume’s subject, classroom techniques, addressing the needs of different kinds of students in different kinds of institutions, and (if applicable) teaching the volume’s text(s) in translation.

 Evaluation of prospectus by the staff and by the Publications Committee